Achieving Safety Goals Safety Talk

 Safety Goals Set by Companies

 Safety records are tracked, days since last injury counters loom over employees’ heads, and safety lunches are held quarterly to celebrate employee efforts in working safely.
 While these tools may be good reminders for a workforce that there is a goal set and there is progress being made, the honest truth is that it takes dedication by every single person on that team over a long period of time to achieve the larger goal.
-The enormity of these safety related goals can overwhelm even the most optimistic employee.
+The enormity of these safety-related goals can overwhelm even the most optimistic employee.

-After huge goals are set by companies regarding workplace safety, it is up everyone’s willingness to embrace that it is possible and take action towards meeting the goal.
-The thought alone of making it a whole year without injury automatically shuts down many individuals from even wanting to put a care towards attempting to achieve it.
+After huge goals are set by companies regarding workplace safety, it is up to everyone’s willingness to embrace that it is possible and take action towards meeting the goal.
+The thought alone of making it a whole year without injury automatically shuts down many individuals from even wanting to put care towards attempting to achieve it.
 To reduce the enormity of the goal, concrete actions need to be lined out every day to focus on preventing injuries one task at a time.

 Goals are good.
 Goals for safety in a workplace should be embraced by employees.
 After all, it is ultimately about making sure everyone goes home in the same health they arrived in or better when they return home.
 More important than the goal itself is the action needed in a given moment to make your work task or workplace safe.
-While it takes a lot of effort by every single member of a workforce to achieve what seems to be a hard to reach safety goal, it is truly possible when you focus your efforts on the task at hand.
+While it takes a lot of effort by every single member of a workforce to achieve what seems to be a hard-to-reach safety goal, it is truly possible when you focus your efforts on the task at hand.